 Tuition Fees

 Italian universities have inexpensive tuition prices for students from the European Union.
 Students from other countries will pay more, but not too much.
+Annual tuition fees at public universities range from €0 to € 5,000.
+Your degree path and degree level determines the price.
+You can also expect to have income-based tuition costs at most institutions.

 Cost Of Living